 I want to be able to have sex anywhere, anytime

-If taken as prescribed, PrEP is proven to be highly effective at preventing HIV acquisition - which means you can make the most of the heat of the moment.
+If taken as directed, PrEP is proven to be highly effective at preventing HIV acquisition - which means you can make the most of the heat of the moment.
 Remember that PrEP doesn’t protect you against other STIs, so condoms are still an important prevention tool that you can use while taking PrEP.
+Also, there’s some forward planning required if you’re going to take 2-1-1.

 I’m not eligible for funded healthcare in New Zealand

-If you are not eligible for publicly-funded PrEP, there are options available to you that are still affordable, including a scheme that offers free PrEP for low income New Zealanders and international students.
+If you are not eligible for publicly-funded PrEP, there are options available to you, however there will be a cost.
+Burnett Foundation Aotearoa offers access to free PrEP for international students.
+However, you will still need to pay for your appointments and regular testing.

-You can also import generic versions of PrEP from overseas using a prescription from a New Zealand doctor, or buy it directly from a local pharmacy at a higher price.
+You can also import generic versions of PrEP from overseas using a prescription from a New Zealand doctor, or buy it directly from a local pharmacy at a similar price.

 If you're eligible for funded PrEP, the cost of the medication should be $5 for a three-month supply, plus the cost of a GP visit every three months.